krayin/krayin-docs/docs/1.x/packages/assets.md

 ## Load Assets From Package

-- To load the assets from your package, add the following code to the **`BlogServiceProvider.php`** file:
+- To load the assets from your package, add the following code to the **`CategoryServiceProvider.php`** file:

     ```php
     <?php

-    namespace Webkul\Blog\Providers;
+    namespace Webkul\Category\Providers;

     use Illuminate\Support\ServiceProvider;

     /**
-     * BlogServiceProvider
+     * CategoryServiceProvider
     *
     * @copyright 2024 Webkul Software PVT.
 LTD.
     */
-    class BlogServiceProvider extends ServiceProvider
+    class CategoryServiceProvider extends ServiceProvider
     {
         /**
          * Bootstrap services.